monad-devrel/monad-china101-demo/README.md

   Then, you can view the complete UI on your `http://localhost:3000`.
 Currently it is base on the contract deployed on local testnet.

-  In order to test on the local test network, firstly need to get local native token to pay gas, just click the right-top buttom to grab funds from faucet.
+  In order to test on the local test network, firstly need to get local native token to pay gas, just click the top-right button to grab funds from the faucet.

 2. Connect to Chain-`sepolia`